RuggieroJulian/DAV-5400/README.md

 # DAV-5400
-Data Science Training (M.S in Data Analytics ) in 2019
+Data Analysis with Python Training (M.S in Data Analytics ) in 2019

 This repository contains several pieces of code reflecting a specific topic or mini-project in Python.
 There are exercises with different libraries such as: